The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Scheduler Reference Guide

 Modern applications often need to run specific tasks periodically.
 There are two scheduler extensions in Quarkus.
 The quarkus-scheduler extension brings the API and a lightweight in-memory scheduler implementation.
 The quarkus-quartz extension implements the API from the quarkus-scheduler extension and contains a scheduler implementation based on the Quartz library.
-You will only need quarkus-quartz for more advanced scheduling use cases, such as persistent tasks, clustering and programmatic scheduling of jobs.
+You will only need quarkus-quartz for more advanced scheduling use cases, such as persistent tasks and clustering.

 If you add the quarkus-quartz dependency to your project the lightweight scheduler implementation from the quarkus-scheduler extension is automatically disabled.